rabellan/Group6_FinalProject/README.md

 **Overview**

-For the supervised machine learning modeling, Decision Tree and Random Forest models were used to predict price cuts on properties across Los Angeles, Miami, and Chicago, using OneHotEncoder for data preprocessing.
+Supervised machine learning modeling, were used for the following phase of the project.
+Decision Tree and Random Forest models were used to predict price cuts on properties across Los Angeles, Miami, and Chicago, using OneHotEncoder for data preprocessing.
 The project emphasized the importance of rigorous data preprocessing, careful model choice, and thorough validation to create reliable and generalizable machine learning models.

 **Methodology**
 1. Data cleaning